maestroaspect/mystreampro/README.md

 ## Licensing

 MyStreamPro is based on the Firestorm Viewer, which is licensed under LGPLv2.
 To ensure compliance with the licensing terms, MyStreamPro is released under the LGPLv2 as well.
+Please review the [license](LICENSE) for more details.

 ## Features